vuestorefront/vue-storefront/docs/guide/cookbook/multistores.md

 In this chpater, we are going to discuss the all aspects you need to consider before expanding your stores.

 ## 1. _Multistores_ up and running
+Many e-commerce open sources provide with _multistores_ features out of the box.
+One notable example is _Magento 2_ without a doubt.
+In this recipe, we will examine setting up _multistores_ on _Vue Storefront_ connected to _Magento 2_ as the backend.

 ## 2. i18n in _Multistores_

 ## 3. Tax in _Multistores_

 ## 4. Price and currency

+## 5.